AndrometaV1/College-Search-Team/README.md

-For loop to go through all colleges in my college list and insert data into an excel sheet.
+Automatically scrape college data from websites and populates a google sheet.

-Purpose: To automate the college search process
+Purpose: To save time during the college search process